ZephyrFBD/TinyChat/README.md

 # TinyChat
-A tiny device which enables you to chat with your friends without phones.
-# Introduce

 TinyChat is a **miniature standalone chat device** based on the ESP32-S3.
 It enables cross-LAN and even cross-Internet messaging without requiring a smartphone.